manny-serrano/rho_chapter_website/README.md

 Built mobile-first with Tailwind CSS, the website delivers a seamless experience across all devices and screen sizes, from smartphones to desktop displays.

 **Contact & Engagement**
-An integrated contact form makes it easy for prospective members and interested parties to reach out.
+An integrated contact form, powered by React Hook Form validation and a Google Sheets backend, makes it easy for prospective members and interested parties to reach out while keeping submissions organized.
 The persistent navigation bar ensures easy access to all sections.

 ## Technologies Used